Ouentheara777/adyen-android-pay-sample-code/README.md

 Once successfully completed the testing with the servers of Google and Adyen, you are ready for the switch to live.

 Contact Adyen Support to request the 'publicKey' for live payment processing.
-Also review the [Android Pay setup guidelines] (https://developers.google.com/android-pay/android/tutorial) for obtaining live credentials of your application.
+Configure this public key in the application and request Google to activate Android Pay acceptance in the app according to [Android Pay setup guidelines] (https://developers.google.com/android-pay/android/tutorial).
+Please note that Google needs to approve access to the production environment to obtain real cardholder data, and that this environment needs to be configured in the application code.
+See [Android Pay deployment guidelines] (https://developers.google.com/android-pay/deployment#deploy) for more information.

-We will support your live testing activities from March 9 onwards.
-Please contact Adyen Support for more information.
+Please contact Adyen Support (support@adyen.com) for more information.